zieglben/humanrobotretreat/retreat/part8_end/README.md

 1. Participants are seated or lying comfortably on the floor.

-2. The OctoDrum system (developed by OPeNs Lab) plays gentle seagull and ocean sounds.
+2. The OctoDrum system (developed by Liam and Nick from OPeNs Lab) plays gentle seagull and ocean sounds.

 3. A guided musical breathing exercise leads participants through stretching or restful stillness.